gsaslis/EuVatCalculator-Kata/README.md

 * If they are a **Greek** business, then they pay VAT (and they can later claim it back from their input VAT).
 * If they are an **EU** business (i.e. they hold a valid EU VAT ID number), then they DO NOT pay VAT.
 * If they are a business outside of the EU (rest of world), or they do not hold a valid EU VAT ID, then they pay VAT.

+To implement the **valid VAT ID** check, you will need to rely on a 3rd-party API.
+This is what you will need to mock/stub out in your tests, depending on your approach.

 ## Level 2 - What are you selling?
 The VAT % depends on the type of product you're selling.
 Please see below list: